suarja/nodejs/MIGRATION_STATUS.md

 - [x] **Environment Configuration** - Updated for Clerk integration
 - [x] **Documentation** - Complete setup guide for Clerk integration

-## 📊 **Current Status: ~95% Complete**
+## 📊 **Current Status: ~98% Complete**

 The core video generation pipeline is fully functional with **complete end-to-end Clerk authentication integration**.
-Both backend and frontend now use unified Clerk authentication.
-The major milestone of seamless frontend-to-backend authentication is now complete.
+All frontend components (VideoUploader, VideoDetails, SourceVideos) and backend APIs now use unified Clerk authentication.
+The major milestone of seamless frontend-to-backend authentication is fully complete.
 Only webhook handling and final testing remain for a complete migration.

 ## 🔐 **Authentication Flow**